The infinitesimal projective rigidity under Dehn filling: Introduction

 \end{definition}

-The following theorem provides infinitely many examples of infinitesimally projectively rigid $3$-dimensional manifolds.
+The following theorem provides infinitely many examples of infinitesimally projectively rigid $3$--dimensional manifolds.

-\begin{thm} Let $M$ be a compact orientable 3-manifold whose interior is hyperbolic with finite volume.
-If $M$ is infinitesimally projectively rigid, then infinitely many Dehn fillings on $M$ are infinitesimally projectively rigid. \end{thm}
+\begin{thm} Let $M$ be a compact orientable 3--manifold whose interior is hyperbolic with finite volume.
+If $M$ is infinitesimally projectively rigid relative to the cusps, then infinitely many Dehn fillings on $M$ are infinitesimally projectively rigid. \end{thm}

-A hyperbolic Dehn filling on $M$ induces a noncomplete structure on $M$, that can be viewed as a hyperbolic cone structure with cone angles $2\pi$.
-In some cases this cone angle can be decreased to zero, yielding the complete structure on $M$.
-The methods of Theorem \ref{thm:fillingstrong}, give the following: \begin{thm} Let $M$ be compact orientable 3-manifold whose interior is hyperbolic with cusps.
-If a Dehn filling on $M$ satisfies: \begin{itemize} \item[(i)] it is infinitesimally projectively rigid, \item[(ii)] the noncomplete induced structure on $M$ can be joined to the complete one by a path of hyperbolic cone structures parametrized by cone angle from $2\pi$ to $0$, \end{itemize} then infinitely many Dehn fillings on $M$ are infinitesimally projectively rigid. \end{thm}
+In his notes \cite{ThurstonNotes} Thurston defines the \emph{hyperbolic Dehn filling space}.
+He uses this space to prove that, for all but a finite number of filling slopes on each boundary component, the $3$--manifolds obtained by Dehn filling on $M$ are hyperbolic.
+The hyperbolic Dehn filling space is a subset of the generalized hyperbolic Dehn filling coefficients and it is described in Definition~\ref{def:hyp_dehn_filling_space} below, cf.\ \cite{NZ}.
+The methods of Theorem \ref{thm:fillingstrong}, give the following: \begin{thm} Let $M$ be a compact orientable 3--manifold whose interior is hyperbolic with cusps.
+If a hyperbolic Dehn filling $N$ on $M$ satisfies: \begin{itemize} \item[(i)] $N$ is infinitesimally projectively rigid, \item[(ii)] the Dehn filling slope of $N$ is contained in the (connected) hyperbolic Dehn filling space of $M$, \end{itemize} then infinitely many Dehn fillings on $M$ are infinitesimally projectively rigid. \end{thm}

-By Hodgson and Kerckhoff estimation of the size of the Dehn filling space \cite{HodgsonKerckhoff}, in a cusped manifold the deformation of Theorem~\ref{thm:fromonetomany} exists for all but at most 60 Dehn fillings.
+By Hodgson and Kerckhoff estimation of the size of the hyperbolic Dehn filling space \cite{HodgsonKerckhoff}, in a one cusped manifold all but at most 60 topological Dehn fillings have a hyperbolic structure that lies in the hyperbolic Dehn filling space.
 Hence:

 \begin{cor} Let $M$ be a one cusped hyperbolic manifold of finite volume.
 If 61 Dehn fillings on $M$ are either non-hyperbolic or infinitesimally projectively rigid, then infinitely many fillings are so. \end{cor}